Persecution Or Judgment?

 But in the third world, it’s estimated that as many as 175,000 new believers are added to the heavenly roles every day, so the real persecution the Church is experiencing today is in countries like China, Africa and India.

 That’s where Pastors are being imprisoned and tortured, buildings are being burned down, and believers are being attacked and raped in record numbers.
 Whole villages of African Christians have disappeared.
 In Jericho and Bethlehem, 4 out of the 5 Christians who used to live there have fled for their lives since they came under Palestinian control.
-Hindus broke into a Christian orphanage in India recently and terrorized 150 young girls living there.
-Similar things can be said about the Moslem response to Christianity in Indonesia with rapes, torture, and beheading.
+Hindus broke into a Christian orphanage in India and terrorized 150 young girls living there.
+Similar things can be said about the Muslim response to Christianity in Indonesia with rapes, torture, and beheading.
 And China allows only state approved churches who agree not to preach about salvation or Heaven.
 Violation brings prison terms and torture.
 In the time it takes you to read this, about 60 seconds, two more believers will have died for their faith somewhere in the world.

 What’s my point?
 We don’t have to wait for the Great Tribulation for the Church to experience persecution.
-Sign up for Worthy News Headlines (www.worthynews.com) and read about the daily persecution of the church around the world.
-It’s free.
-Just because we’re not experiencing persecution personally doesn’t mean it isn’t happening.